Fall Symposium 2021

 11:30 am-12:30 pm

-This luncheon, sponsored by the Office of Academic Affairs, will provide opportunities for campus leadership to discuss points of interest, ask questions about inclusive strategies for UND and next steps.
-(Invite Only – include RSVP)
+This luncheon, sponsored by the Office of Academic Affairs, provided opportunities for campus leadership to discuss points of interest, ask questions about inclusive strategies for UND, and identify next steps.

 Faculty Workshop - O'Kelly 343

-The faculty workshop will focus on how to respond to and support diverse students experiencing difficulty in the wake of the pandemic no matter how they are taking classes.
-Register for the faculty workshop.
+The faculty workshop focused on how to respond to and support diverse students experiencing difficulty in the wake of the pandemic no matter how they are taking classes.

 Wrap Up + Book Read Kick Off - Memorial Union Ballroom C

-TTaDA will provide registered participants with a copy of Diversity’s Promise for Higher Education: Making It Work by Daryl G. Smith.
+This session featured closing remarks to the symposium, next steps for creating inclusive strategies and practices across campus, and the introduction to the TTaDA Fall 2021 DEI Book Read on Diversity’s Promise for Higher Education: Making It Work by Daryl G. Smith.
 In this book, Smith brings together research from a wide variety of fields to propose a set of clear and realistic practices that will help colleges and universities locate diversity as a strategic imperative and pursue diversity efforts that are inclusive of the varied—and growing—issues apparent on campuses without losing focus on the critical unfinished business of the past.
-Visit the Book Read page on the TTaDA website for more information about the book.
+Visit the Book Read page on the TTaDA website for more information about this concluded book read, and visit the Panel Discussions page to view the information and recording of the Diversity's Promise for Excellence featuring the author of the book.

 TTaDA will be offering additional sessions on Diversity, Equity, & Inclusion during the Fall 2021 term.
-A list of availble sessions can be found on the main Diversity & Inclusion page on the TTaDA website.
+A list of available sessions can be found on the main Diversity, Equity, and Inclusion page on the TTaDA website.